avbentem/data-rate-tester/README.md

 # LoRaWAN EU868 Data Rate Tester

-Tests LoRaWAN uplinks by quickly cycling through different data rates, (ab)using the EU868 maximum duty cycle, optionally using confirmed uplinks to also test downlinks (but without actually retrying if no confirmation is received), and always using the maximum transmission power.
+Test LoRaWAN uplinks by quickly cycling through different data rates, (ab)using the EU868 maximum duty cycle, optionally using confirmed uplinks to also test downlinks (but without actually retrying if no confirmation is received), and always using the maximum transmission power.